-Artists who are members include Rina Sawayama, Congee, Yunè Pinku, Lucy Tun, Lucinda Chua, Andrew Hung (ex-Fuck Buttons), Emmy The Great, Object Blue, LVRA, Mui Zyu, Matt Tong (Algiers / ex-Bloc Party), Miso Extra, Sarah Bonito (Kero Kero Bonito), Meyy and more.
-Professionals who are members span the industry including Spotify, Sony, Apple Music, Universal, BBC, PIAS, Warp, 4AD, AWAL, Ninja Tune, TaP Music, Eastern Margins, and many more.
+Artists who are members include Rina Sawayama, Jax Jones, Congee, Yunè Pinku, Lucy Tun, Lucinda Chua, Andrew Hung, Emmy The Great, Matt Tong, Miso Extra, Meyy and more.
+Professionals who are members span the industry including Spotify, Sony Music, Universal Music, 6music, Radio 1, PIAS, Warp, 4AD, AWAL, Ninja Tune, TaP Music and many more.

 ESEA is a diverse community, and we respect the differences between our regional culture and are here to foster better understanding of different forms of experience and discriminations that have been faced.
 Whilst creating space for ourselves we also stand alongside other POC communities in solidarity.